XLexxaX/MeetNow/backend/README.md

 If you want to run the bat file now, you right-click and choose `Open-With`->`System Editor`.
 After you've done this once, you can just double-click the file to start MongoDB.

 ### Postman
-1. Add the Postman Extension as a Chrome Plugin.
+1. Add the Postman Extension as a Chrome plug in.
 2. Open the Postman plugin by pressing the `windows key` and typing "postman".
 Choose the option `take me directly to the app`.

 ## Local Testing